 From 2011-2013, Dr. Hoang was awarded a major research grant from the California Wellness Foundation titled "Promoting Environmental Justice in Oxnard: Integrating Science Into Civic Engagement."
 In 2013, Dr. Hoang and her research collaborators were awarded a second major research grant for a project titled "Measuring the Impact of Pesticide Exposure on Neurobehavioral Outcomes in Ventura County, CA." The project resulted in several professional and academic presentations, and peer-reviewed publications in The Journal of Science in Society and Journal of Business and Economics.

 Dr. Hoang has also received and/or been involved in a number of grants and sponsored projects to support academic programs at Cal Lutheran, including the Ronald E. McNair Program, undergraduate research, and community-based projects involving faculty-student collaborations.
-She served as the Faculty Liaison and Principal Investigator of the McNair Program.
+She served as the Faculty Liaison and Principal Investigator of the McNair Program, which seeks to increase the number of underrepresented students who earn doctorates.

 Ph.D., Political Science, Boston University